-- 1. There shall be no retaliation against or adverse treatment of any student who utilizes the procedures set forth herein to file a complaint or grievance when such complaint/grievance is based on the individual's good faith belief that an individual has been subjected to sexual harassment.
-Any student who engages in any retaliatory action against a complainant shall be subject to disciplinary action, including dismissal or expulsion. - 2.
-If a student believes that he or she has been sexually harassed, or if a student believes that a fellow student is being subjected to sexual harassment, the student must report this information to their Teacher/Principal.

-3. If the student believes that reporting such information to their Teacher/Principal, the situation is not satisfactorily resolved by the Principal, or if the employee is merely uncomfortable reporting to their Teacher/Principal, the employee should contact the District's Title IX Coordinator at the following location:
+- 1. There shall be no retaliation against or adverse treatment of any student who utilizes the procedures set forth herein to file a complaint or grievance when such complaint/grievance is based on the student's good faith belief that he or she has been subjected to sexual harassment.
+Any employee/student who engages in any retaliatory action against a complainant shall be subject to disciplinary action, including dismissal or expulsion. - 2.
+If a student believes that he or she has been sexually harassed, or if a student believes that a fellow student is being subjected to sexual harassment, the student must report this information to their Teacher/Principal. - 3.
+If the student believes that reporting such information to their Teacher/Principal is inappropriate, the situation is not satisfactorily resolved by the Teacher/Principal, or if the student is merely uncomfortable reporting to their Teacher/Principal, the employee should contact the District's Title IX Coordinator at the following location: